Life Insurance Suicide Exclusion

 Suicide Clause in a Life Insurance Policy

 A suicide clause is part of the life insurance policy and attempts to bar recovery of benefits if the deceased commits suicide during the first two years of the policy.
-Almost all life insurance policies have a suicide clause, although the policyholder may be unaware of it, may not find it, or may not understand it unless they carefully examine their policy or consult with a life insurance professional.
-If the insured commits suicide after two years, the life insurance company generally will pay the death benefits.
+Almost all life insurance policies have a suicide clause, although the policyholder may be unaware of the clause, or may not understand it unless they carefully examine their policy or consult with a life insurance professional.
+If the insured commits suicide after two years, the life insurance company generally have to pay the death benefits.

 Suicide is an intentional act, and the insurance company must prove that the insured intentionally ended their own life.
 They may attempt to prove suicide through medical records, the medical examiner’s records, police records and otherwise.
 However, medical professionals and the authorities do not always come to a definite conclusion as to whether suicide occurred.

 The insurance company may choose to investigate on its own, but it is unlikely that they will be able to prove what police investigators could not.
 It is important to understand that just because a policy has a suicide clause it does not necessarily mean that it will bar recovery of benefits, even if the deceased died by suicide within the first two years.
 However, it often requires an experienced life insurance claims lawyer to challenge the life insurance company’s denial.